christroutner/opensourcemetalwallet.com/docs/intro.md

 - If you did not make the paper wallet yourself, you are trusting someone to do that for you.
 They may be able to take your cryptocurrency.

+**For the reasons above, it is never appropriate to store large amounts of cryptocurrency on a paper wallet that you did not generate yourself.**

 Want to know more?
 Check out this video: